jsbirdi0001/FrontEndDevelopmentChallenge/README.md

 ### Submissions

-* Clone this repository and link us your complicated repo on either BitBucket or GitHub
+* Clone this repository and link us your completed repo on either BitBucket or GitHub

 ### Finally